peterschwarz/clj-firmata/doc/clojurescript.md

 ## Differences from Clojure

 The main difference is in opening a board.
 Unlike the Clojure version of `open-board` and its siblings, the Clojurescript version takes a callback.
+For example, opening a serial board:

     (ns my-firmata-app
         (:require [firmata.core :as f]))